pwr-Solaar/Solaar/docs/index.md

 ## Supported Devices

-**Solaar** will detect all devices paired with your Unifying receiver, and at the very least display some basic information about them.
+**Solaar** will detect all devices paired with your Unifying, Lightspeed, or Nano receiver, and at the very least display some basic information about them.
-Solaar can pair and unpair a Logitech device showing the [Unifying logo][logo] with any Unifying receiver.
-Solaar can pair some Logitech devices with Logitech Nano receivers but not all Logitech devices can be paired with Nano receivers.
+Solaar can pair and unpair a Logitech device showing the [Unifying logo][logo] with any Unifying receiver and can pair and unpair devices with Lightspeed receivers.
+Solaar can pair some Logitech
+devices with Logitech Nano receivers but not all Logitech devices can be paired with Nano receivers.
 Logitech devices without a Unifying logo generally cannot be paired with Unifying receivers.